Douglas McCulloh

-Douglas McCulloh (born 1959, in Los Angeles) is an American photographer notable for conceptual photographic projects based on "systematic randomness" and chance operations.
+Douglas McCulloh (born in Los Angeles; 1959 – January 5, 2025) was an American photographer notable for conceptual photographic projects based on "systematic randomness" and chance operations.
 McCulloh's work is "an extension of the traditions of street photography, social documentary photography, oral history and Surrealist chance operations", states photo historian Jonathan Green.
 "As such, it is grounded in some of the century's most powerful conceptual currents."
-McCulloh is one of six photographers who in 2006 transformed an F-18 jet hangar into the world's largest camera to make The Great Picture, the world's largest photograph.
-McCulloh also curates exhibitions, most notably Sight Unseen: International Photography by Blind Artists, the first major museum exhibition of work by blind photographers.
-McCulloh, under the nom-de-plume "Quoteman", has also collected and posted online thousands of quotations about photography.
+McCulloh was one of six photographers who in 2006 transformed an F-18 jet hangar into the world's largest camera to make The Great Picture, the world's largest photograph.
+McCulloh also curated exhibitions, most notably Sight Unseen: International Photography by Blind Artists, the first major museum exhibition of work by blind photographers.
+McCulloh, under the nom-de-plume "Quoteman", also collected and posted online thousands of quotations about photography.

 Life

-McCulloh holds B.A. degrees from the University of California, Santa Barbara in renaissance history and sociology and an M.F.A. from Claremont Graduate University in photography and digital media.
-McCulloh writes that his "mother is a refugee and my father is a geologist."
-Because of an upbringing that highlighted both uncontrollable change and deep time, McCulloh states he "has believed since childhood that the world operates mainly by chance."
+McCulloh held B.A. degrees from the University of California, Santa Barbara in renaissance history and sociology and an M.F.A. from Claremont Graduate University in photography and digital media.
+McCulloh wrote that his "mother is a refugee and my father is a geologist."
+Because of an upbringing that highlighted both uncontrollable change and deep time, McCulloh stated he "has believed since childhood that the world operates mainly by chance."

+McCulloh died unexpectedly on January 5, 2025, just before his latest exhibition opened.